kevinwlu/dsd/Nexys-A7/Lab-2/README.md

 * New Project Summary > Finish

-* Click design sources, copy counter.vhd and hexcount.vhd from the GitHub Raw, and save files
+* Click design sources, copy leddec.vhd, counter.vhd, and hexcount.vhd from the GitHub Raw, and save files

 * Click constraints, copy hexcount.xdc from the GitHub Raw, and save file